jsmarier/data-science-toolbox_assignment-8/_sources/intro.md

 For this "Proof of concept," I will reuse chuncks of code from my final project I submitted in May 2021 for the Data Visualization course.

+Here are the main sections of this Jupyter Lab:

 ```{tableofcontents}
 ```